 These results are contrary as expected that mental health stigma is particularly severe in the developing countries.
 The danger of these results is that people collecting prescriptions for psycho-tropic medications may be less likely to receive medication counselling than those people collecting prescriptions for other commonly dispensed classes of medications.

 These poor attitudes and misconceptions should be dealt with in pharmacy education.
-Education about mental health care deserves greater attention in the curricula of most pharmacy schools over different countries especially in the developed countries.
+Education about mental health care deserves greater attention in the curricula of most pharmacy schools over different countries especially in the developed countries, while they also learn to use compliance management software to manage clients and avoid the use of counterfeit drugs.
 To my opinion the participation of mental health patients in pharmacy curricula should be obligatory.

 These results do not imply that pharmacists show discriminatory behavior in the pharmacy workplace.